Visits to St. Peter's Basilica in Rome

 Enter St. Peter's Basilica skipping the queues with a guided tour

-One of the best recommendations that I can give you when organizing your visit to the Basilica and that practically no one knows about, is that if you prefer to avoid the long entrance lines and get priority access to the Basilica, join this guided tour of the Vatican.
+One of the best recommendations that I can give you when organizing your visit to the Basilica and that practically no one knows about, is that if you prefer to avoid the long entrance lines and access the Basilica in a priority way, join this guided tour of the Vatican.
 In addition to touring the interior of the temple with a professional guide, you can skip the very long lines of access to the Plaza, which is certainly an added value of this option.

 From 48 €, you can first visit the Vatican Museums and then tour the Basilica, enjoy its main works and understand its structure.
 In addition, after the tour you will have time to walk around the interior at your leisure, continue to admire its beauty and even take advantage of being there to go up to the Dome of St. Peter or down to see the tombs of the Popes.